Loading...

 How to consume avacado, coffee, sourdough bread half, white ceggs srambled without glucose spikes

-Pair your meal with a small portion of nuts or seeds, such as almonds or chia seeds.
-These can help stabilize blood sugar levels.
+Add a small portion of nuts or seeds, such as almonds or chia seeds, to your meal to aid in stabilizing blood sugar levels.

 Monitor Portion Sizes